cyanChill/GitInspire/client/README.md

 To run the frontend code (in development mode), run `npm run dev` while in the `client` directory.

 - For production, you need to build the code using `npm run build` and then do `npm run start` to run off that build.
+- A suggestion for hosting this frontend application is [Vercel](https://vercel.com/).